-Various staff gave the following responses: Not effective for all youth with behavioral issues; We've built in some new incentives; Overall, the youth buy in to it; Some room for improvement.
+Various staff gave the following responses: we've built in some new incentives; overall, the youth buy in to it; some room for improvement.

 11. How do you and your co-workers maintain consistency when enforcing the policies and procedures within the juvenile hall?